OnapleRPG/Itemizer/README.md

     * The __slot__ is where the item must be for applying the attribute.
 It can be `head` ,`mainhand` `offhand`, `chest`, `legs` or `feet`.

-    You can also add any NBT you want to your item. with his path and his value.
+    You can also add any NBT you want to your item, with its path and its value.
-#### example
+#### Example
 ```
 items = [
     {